jkasuya/JKASUYA.github.io/essays/ui-frameworks.md

 <div class="ui container"></div>
 ```

 There are many other class names that are similar to this.
 For example, one can add the keyword "fluid" to the above class to create a container that would encompass the entire page.
 Also, one could create a custom subclass that could then be styled using CSS.
-Luckily, Semantic UI has a
+Luckily, Semantic UI has a website that gives the source code that can be used to implement all of its features.
+This is very helpful when trying to find the specific function that Semantic UI has to offer.

+## Semantic UI: The Payoff
+While there is initially a big learning curve for Semantic UI the payoff is actually quite amazing.
+Semantic UI allows almost perfect recreation